pdmade/pdmade-stack/src/pages/index.md

   - title: WordPress Expertise
     content: I've worked with WordPress, both custom-sites and pre-built themes, almost exclusively for the past 10 years.
+  - title: Server Management
+    content: I help to keep your web servers and domains up-to-date and speedy.
+  - title: Online Advertising
+    content: I'll work to optimize your paid search campaigns and online listings for maximum impact.
   - title: Lead Generation
     content: I have experience with landing pages for Salesforce, Marketo, and Hubspot to help fill your sales funnel with great leads.